 Suppose that a private employer, offering low wages for long hours of unpleasant work, failed to find enough workers and solved the problem by picking men at random and threatening to imprison them if they refused to work for him.
 He would be indicted on charges of kidnapping and extortion and acquitted on grounds of insanity.
-That is how governments hire people to fight wars or sit on juries.
+That is exactly how the government hires people to fight a war or sit on a jury.